hellerve/blog/posts/Maps_Are_Everything.md

 what it was you meant to say.
 There is a tome in front of you, written in your hand.

-On your computer, there are two tabs open, one telling the tale of “the thing on the doorstep”, and the other of job interviews and database consistency.
+On your computer, there is a browser window with two tabs open, one telling the tale of “the thing on the doorstep”, and the other of job interviews and database consistency.

 Your eyes feel heavy, and your heart feels empty.
 What the fuck just happened?